Cisco-Talos/cvdupdate/README.md

 cvd --help
 ```

 > _Tip_: You may not be able to run the `cvd` or `cvdupdate` shortcut directly if your Python Scripts directory is not in your `PATH` environment variable.
-If you run into this issue, and do not wish to add the Python Scripts directory to your path, you can run `cvdupdate` like this:
+If you run into this issue, and do not wish to add the Python Scripts directory to your path, you can run CVD-Update like this:
 >
 > ```bash
 > python -m cvdupdate --help